RecordEvolution/TDMtermite/README.md

 chnids = jack.get_channel_ids()
 ```

-As a use case, we have look at listing the ids of all channelgroups and printing
+As a use case, we have a look at listing the ids of all channelgroups and printing
 their data to separate files:

 ```Python